arul-jain/Arul-Jain/README.md

 ---

-## 🙋‍♂️ About Me
+## 👨‍💻 Professional Summary

-My primary career objective is to excel as a **Software Developer**.
-I am focused on applying my skills in **Java, Python, and R** to create efficient and scalable solutions.
-My goal is to continually improve my coding abilities and contribute to organizational growth through innovation and problem-solving.
-While my focus is on software development, I am also open to working in any computer science field to expand my skillset.
-I also have a strong interest in **Data Science** and aim to leverage my expertise to provide unique, data-driven insights.
+My primary career objective is to excel as a **Software Developer**, applying my skills in **Java, Python, R, and MySQL** to create efficient and scalable solutions.
+My goal is to continually improve my coding abilities and contribute to the organization's growth through innovation and problem-solving.
+While I am focused on this path, I am also open to working in any field of computer science to expand my skillset.
+I also have a strong interest in **Data Science** and look forward to a future where I can leverage my expertise to provide unique, data-driven insights.

+---

+## 🔧 Key Expertise

+* **Programming Languages:** Java, Advanced Java, Python, R
+* **Database Management:** MySQL, DBMS
+* **Software Development:** Software Engineering, Requirements Gathering, Software Development Life Cycle (SDLC)

 ---